 Massage Therapy

-IMG_23692The Canine Massage Therapy that I do is like Sports Massage Therapy.
+IMG_23692Canine Massage Therapy is like Sports Massage Therapy.
 It is great for arthritic dogs, post orthopedic surgery, post ACL or patella surgery or an injury to a joint or muscle.
-I break up adhesions or knots in the muscle.
+Massage therapy helps to break up adhesions or knots in the muscle.

 For a dog not using a leg, two days of flexion and extension along with 1 massage in a week will help the dog gain back muscle tone and loosen adhesions in the other leg, hip or shoulder.
 The goal is to gain normal function of the leg again.
 The length of treatment depends on how extensive the muscle wasting is and how well the affected leg is healed.

 This treatment requires work on the owners part and also needs to be reviewed at least weekly by the Veterinarian.
-The course of treatment, in these cases, will also need to be determined by the Doctor.
+The course of treatment, in these cases, will also need to be determined by the Veterinarian.

 • Post Orthopedic Surgery